 Depending on how you configure the kit, you can either use it to upgrade a car with the Big or Little Enchilada with a Garrett turbo, or you can start with a stock MSM and basically install a Stage 1 turbosystem using the standard MSM engine management.

 Note that the downpipe is specific to the MSM and includes a catalytic converter.

 The kit does not include any engine management.
-It`s intended as an upgrade for a car already equipped with a Hydra, although it will run at lower boost on a stock ECU if an O2 signal modifier is used.
-The new washer bottle is due to fitment problems with the stock unit.
+It`s intended as an upgrade for a car already equipped with a standalone ECU, although it will run at lower boost on a stock ECU if an O2 signal modifier is used.
+The new washer bottle is because the new turbo goes where the original washer bottle was.